Undocumented Irish Caught In Trump's Immigration Dragnet

 O'Riordan's lawyer, Tony Marino, points out that his client was brought here when he was a child, but ICE won't budge.

 "Their position has been, well, he waived whatever rights he had when he came," says Marino.
-"Twelve year olds don't waive rights!
+"Twelve-year-olds don't waive rights!
 I've never seen anything like it.
 I can't wrap my head around it."

 The ICE office in Boston sent a statement to NPR: "Dylan O'Riordan ... overstayed the terms of his admission by more than seven years.
 ICE deportation officers encountered him in Sept 2017 after he was arrested on local criminal charges.
 ICE served him with an administrative final order of removal."
 He is scheduled to be put on a plane to Dublin later this week.

-"You look American, you sound American."
+"You look American; you sound American"

-Dylan O'Riordan is not an isolated case.
+O'Riordan is not an isolated case.
 Irish visa overstayers have been swept up in the administration's nationwide immigration dragnet.
 Under strict new rules, anyone here illegally is a target — whether they're convicted of a crime or not.
 In 2017, ICE deported 34 undocumented Irish, up from 26 the year before.
-The numbers are tiny compared to the 128,765 Mexicans ejected from the country last year, but in Boston's closeknit Irish community the wave of arrests is big news.
+The numbers are tiny compared with the 128,765 Mexicans ejected from the country last year, but in Boston's closeknit Irish community the wave of arrests is big news.

 Tommy O'Connor, a bartender at the Green Briar Irish pub, says his undocumented Irish customers are wary these days.